 Seen in the image above is a portrait of H. E. Hayward and slave nurse Louisa ca. 1858 as featured in Exterminate All the Brutes (2021).
 Courtesy of the Missouri Historical Society.

-You can access the article by checking your university library catalogue or through the journal’s page on MIT Press Direct.
-For additional information and questions please contact the author at email@example.com.
+You can access the article by checking your university library catalog or through the journal’s page on MIT Press Direct.
+For additional information and questions please contact the author at firstname.lastname@example.org.